Bern4rdR/DiscordBot/README.md

 ### Code conventions
 #### File organizing
-Code is split up in different files by order of funktions for easier interaction and to facilitate contributions.
+Code is split up in to different files, by order of functions, for easier interaction and to facilitate contributions.

-**Commenting:**  1-line comments are written above the code line to explain its purpose
+**Commenting:**  1-line comments are written above the code line to explain its purpose.

-**Naming:**  All files use **snake_case** for variable names
+**Naming:**  All files use **snake_case** for variable names.

 #### Contributors
-Contribute by adding a feature or clean up some code
+Contribute by adding a feature or clean up some code.
 - WIP

 ### Citing